Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 Can a planner or journal really help with ADHD burnout?

 Yes, when it lowers load rather than adding a task.
-The exhausted ADHD brain struggles to hold tasks, deadlines and reminders in working memory, which fuels the background overwhelm.
+A tired ADHD brain struggles to hold tasks, deadlines and reminders in working memory, which fuels the background overwhelm.
 A single, low-friction external system offloads that mental load to one reliable place, freeing capacity to regulate and recover.
 The key is one tool, not several competing apps, and a format that forces a small number of real priorities rather than an open-ended list.

 Get this thinking in your inbox